deanishe/bundler-icon-server/README.md

 ## Configuration ##

 After installation you **must** edit `siteconfig.py`.
-This file is not included in the repo, but is created (empty) by `setup.sh`.
+This file is not included in the repo, but is created by `setup.sh` (a copy of `siteconfig.sample.py`.
 It overrides the settings in `config.py`.
 At minimum, you must override `MAX_CACHE_SIZE` to a non-zero number, or the application will not run.

 The server includes the [Font Awesome][font-awesome], [Elusive Icons][elusive-icons] and [Typicons][typicons] fonts and corresponding JSON configuration files and CSS files.